International TravelMapsRail Travel

 In our opinion, both the 1st and 2nd class seats on the ICE International are extremely comfortable.

-The ICE train also has a bistro bar carriage in the middle of the train.
+The ICE train also has a bistro restaurant carriage in the middle of the train with table seating.

 Free WiFi is available to all passengers and there are power outlets accessible from each seat.